silalkhan/fyp-ai-resume-screening-tool/README.md

 An intelligent web application for automated resume screening against job descriptions using NLP and machine learning.

+## Academic Context

+This project is a Final Year Project (2024-2025) for the Bachelor's degree in Computer Science at the University of Engineering & Technology Peshawar, Jalozai Campus.

+**Student Information:**

+- **Name:** Silal Khan
+- **Department:** Computer Science & IT
+- **Institution:** UET Peshawar, Jalozai Campus
+- **Project Duration:** 2024-2025 (Final Semester)

-## Fixed Issues
+## Project Overview

-The following issues have been fixed to make the application runnable:

-1. **Dependency Versions**: Updated package.json files in both frontend and backend to use compatible dependency versions.
-2. **Docker Configuration**: Created missing Dockerfile files for all three services.
-3. **Windows Compatibility**: Added Windows batch scripts for starting the services.
-4. **Python Dependencies**: Fixed the requirements_fixed.txt file with specific versions to ensure compatibility.
+This intelligent system automates the resume screening process by:

+- Analyzing resumes using Natural Language Processing (NLP)
+- Matching candidates with job descriptions using ML algorithms
+- Providing detailed scoring and ranking of candidates
+- Streamlining the recruitment process through automation

-## System Overview
+## System Architecture

 This project consists of three main components:

-1. **React Frontend** - Modern UI for uploading resumes and managing job descriptions
+1. **React Frontend**

+   - Modern UI for uploading resumes and managing job descriptions
+   - Interactive dashboard for viewing results
+   - Real-time processing status updates

-2. **Node.js Backend** - Express API for data persistence and business logic
+2. **Node.js Backend**

+   - Express API for data persistence and business logic
+   - MongoDB integration for data storage
+   - RESTful API endpoints for frontend communication

-3. **Python NLP Service** - Flask microservice with ML capabilities for resume analysis
+3. **Python NLP Service**
+   - Flask microservice with ML capabilities
+   - Advanced NLP algorithms for text processing
+   - Celery task queue for asynchronous processing

 ## Quick Start